woiza/docker-tvheadend-sundtek-arm64/README.md

 ### Run:
 It dont passes the sundtek adapter because it is not installed on the host.
+Webinterface user and password: admin/admin - DONT FORGET TO CHANGE THIS.

 ```bash
 docker run \